-The bulk earthworks on site will be divided into three separated work sections.
-These are from Stage 1 to 3, including stormwater ponds, wastewater pumpstation, and wastewater treatment plant (WWTP).
-Please refer to the engineering drawings for detail and the extent of works attached in Appendix A.
+As mentioned in the above section, the bulk earthworks on site will be divided into three separated work sections.
+These are from Stage 1 to 3, including stormwater basins, and wastewater pumpstations.
+Please refer to the earthworks drawings for detail attached in Appendix A.

-Stormwater Pond 1 will be constructed within Stage 1 of the development.
+Stormwater Basin A will be constructed at Stage 1 Earthworks.